glandu2/rift-gadgets/Lib/LibSimpleWidgets/Documentation.md

 SimpleTooltip is a frame that can be configured to popup when the user mouses over a frame.

 The recommended method of using it is to create one tooltip frame per top-level window and then call InjectEvents for each frame in the window you want to have a tooltip.
+However, you can handle the events yourself and just call Show() and Hide() when necessary.

 Functions
 ---------